 Only KINGS will make it!

 Kronplatz King organisers are coming up with a brand new routing for the sixt edition of the arguably most stunning one-day mountain bike event in the South Tyrolean alpine world which will take place on August 28, 2021.
 While the short distance called “PRINCEClassic” will remain the same and only got re-measured in terms of length and metres of climbing, the long distance has undergone significant changes.

-The most obvious one addresses the total length of the “KINGMarathon” which got shortened by seven kilometres down to 74.5 km.
+The "KINGMarathon" was shortened 2 years ago by almost seven kilometers to a total length of 74.5 km.
 In addition, the climbing got also reduced to a total of 3,250 metres.
-Race organisers are therefore expecting a shorter period of suffering for the participating mountain bikers as Maurizio Kastlunger explains on behalf of the organising committee: “We have attended to the racer's wishes.
+The shortened "KINGMarathon" route brings a shorter suffering time for the participating mountain bikers, as OC head Maurizio Kastlunger explains: “We have attended to the racer's wishes.
 The total time in the saddle will be shorter now but the riding enjoyment remains the same.
 We provide less quantity but even more quality.”

 In order to ensure the plus in quality, a new part of the race track has been added to the routing right after the first climb from the start in St. Vigil to Rit and before leading back on the old part which guarantees the infamous summit finish at Kronplatz .